Trash talk: Smack talk

-Smack talk is a slang term seen in chat channels in chat room, blog, and massively multiplayer online game (MMOG) conversations.
+Smack talk is a slang term seen in chat channels in chat room, blog, and online game conversations.
 The term came about in the early 1990s.
 It generally refers to the use of threatening or intentionally inflammatory language.
 Smack talk can also be used with bullying, whether that be face-to-face interaction, or cyber-bullying.

 Smack talk is also a slang term used in sports.
 It refers to inflammatory comments made by a person or team in order to insult, anger, annoy or be boisterous toward their opponents.
 Although it began as a term used by sports fans and athletes, it has spread to all areas of culture where competition takes place.
 In the United States, it is synonymous with "trash talk".

+In gaming

+In many competitive games, trash talk is usually present and can be taken to extreme levels of disrespect.
+Like actual sports, trash talk can be used to belittle another player and pressure them to outperform the trash talker, cave into insults, or simply forfeit.
+Another type of trash talk that is commonly found in gaming is called "ragebait", a online phenomenon where a player will constantly provoke another player for no real reason other then to humor themselves or others playing with them.
+Ragebait usually ends up in getting a player to successfully to lash out or quit the game entirely.

-The social interaction within MMOGs has been observed to be quite active and often leads to long-term social relationships.
-MMOG groups, such as "teams", "guilds" or "corporations", are composed of groups of people who often initially have no other social contact or interactions with each other.
-As a result, their conversations contain a subtext of the discovery of language skills, social values, and intentions.
-One of the first indicators of these is the use or offense taken by the usage of smack talk.
-To set a social context or to comply with MMOG end user license agreement restrictions, MMOG groups may establish bylaws, traditions, or rules (formal or informal) that either permit, discourage, or prohibit the use of smack talk in their conversations and postings.
+To set a social context or to comply with massively multiplayer online games’ end user license agreement restrictions, MMOG groups may establish bylaws, traditions, or rules (formal or informal) that either permit, discourage, or prohibit the use of smack talk in their conversations and postings.